According to Hoyle...

 currently scheduled.

-For the second year running, the Apple Party will be held
+For the second year running, the Apple Party will

-right there in San Francisco, at Yerba Buena Gardens, across the street from
+Yerba Buena Gardens, across the street from

 the Moscone West Convention Center.
 Formerly known as the Apple Campus Bash,